 Finally, each group will have a mentor TA.
-This means that you'll have one of the three TAs as your group's advisor.
-You'll need to set up an appointment to meet with your mentor TA for some time this week to discuss the project design.
+This means that you'll have one of the two TAs as your group's advisor.
+You'll need to set up a milestone appointment to meet with your mentor TA during the first week of the project to discuss the project design.
 Once you've got the ok on this, you should stay in contact with your mentor, who will be grading your project and will be able to explain what the project ultimately should be doing.
 Your mentor also will do his best to help outside of TA hours, debugging, discussing design, etc. Just because your mentor is helping you out, however, doesn't mean that he/she is at your beck and call.
 Understand that the TA staff is busy too, and while they'll try to help you as much as possible, there may be times when they simply won't be able to.